Günstig und frei Reisen, öffentliche Verkehrsmittel nutzen, günstige Übernachtung wie B&B, Hostels oder Zelt.

 But so we came to our first breakfast soup.
 The Thai rice soup Khao Tom Soup is often translated as porridge on the menu.
 One soup costs us 40 Baht, about one Euro.
 Without egg or meat the soup is vegan and gives power for the whole morning.
 You have to like the ginger taste, but you can’t start the day better from a health point of view.

 In the well-stocked soup kitchen there is free drinking water and everything for flavouring and spicing.
-On the picture I have the chilli sauce in my face.
+On the picture I have the chilli sauce in my hand.

 Our first coconut